Thirteen Colonies: British role

-Self-government
+Political culture

-British settlers did not come to the American colonies with the intention of creating a democratic system; yet they quickly created a broad electorate without a land-owning aristocracy, along with a pattern of free elections which put a strong emphasis on voter participation.
-The colonies offered a much freer degree of suffrage than Britain or indeed any other country.
-Any property owner could vote for members of the lower house of the legislature, and they could even vote for the governor in Connecticut and Rhode Island.
+Settlers did not come to the American colonies with the intention of creating a democratic system; yet they quickly created a broad electorate.
+The 13 colonies had no hereditary aristocrats, as in Europe.
+There were no rich gentry who owned all the farmland and rented it out to tenants, as in England and in the Dutch settlements in upstate New York.
+Instead, there was a political system of local control that was governed by men elected in fair elections.
+The colonies offered a broader base than Britain or indeed any other country.
+Any property owner could vote for members of the lower house of the legislature.
+Governors were appointed in London but colonists elected the governor in Connecticut and Rhode Island.
+Women, children, indentured servants, and slaves were subsumed under the interest of the family head and did not have a vote or a voice.
+Indians and free blacks were politically outside the system and usually could not vote.
 Voters were required to hold an "interest" in society; as the South Carolina legislature said in 1716, "it is necessary and reasonable, that none but such persons will have an interest in the Province should be capable to elect members of the Commons House of Assembly".
-The main legal criterion for having an "interest" was ownership of real estate property, which was uncommon in Britain, where 19 out of 20 men were controlled politically by their landlords.
-(Women, children, indentured servants, and slaves were subsumed under the interest of the family head.)
+The main legal criterion for having an "interest" was ownership of real estate.
+In Britain, 19 out of 20 men were controlled politically by their landlords.
 London insisted on this requirement for the colonies, telling governors to exclude from the ballot men who were not freeholders—that is, those who did not own land.
-Nevertheless, land was so widely owned that 50% to 80% of the men were eligible to vote.
+However, in most places, good farmland was cheap and so widely owned that 50% to 80% of the men were eligible to vote.

+According to historian Donald Radcliffe: The right to vote had always been extraordinarily widespread—at least among adult white males--even before the country gained its independence....Enfranchisement varied greatly by location.
+There certainly were communities, particularly newly settled communities where land was inexpensive, in which 70 or 80 percent of all white men were enfranchised.
+Yet there were also locales...where the percentages were far lower, closer to 40 or 50 percent....On the whole, the franchise was far more widespread than it was in England, yet as the revolution approached, the rate of property ownership was falling, and the proportion of adult white males who were eligible to vote was probably less than 60 percent.